jingkai27/hw-sinatra-saas-hangperson/docs/part_0_create_saas_app.md

 * You versioned the important files containing not only your app's code but the necessary info to reproduce all the libraries it relies on and the file that starts up the app.

-* You deployed this simple app to Heroku.
+* You deployed this simple app to Google App Engine.

 -----